"In the beginning God created the heavens and the earth" (Genesis 1:1)

 In one of his prison epistles Paul the apostle encouraged his son in the faith Timothy:

 Sincere Christians intend to "rightly divide" God's word, knowing that only by doing so will its true meaning emerge.
 But as we prayerfully study the Scriptures we soon realize we cannot cut "in a straight line the word of truth" unless we pay close attention to dispensational truth.

 What is a dispensation?
-The Greek word oikonomia occurs 8 times, and is translated "stewardship" 4 times, "dispensation" 4 times, and once it is translated "edifying."
-This word oikonomia describes the administrative activity of the owner or steward of a household, or that which he has administered and dispensed.
-It refers to the duties the steward has carried out in his master's household.
+The Greek word oikonomia occurs 8 times, and in the King James Version is translated "stewardship" 4 times, "dispensation" 4 times, and once it is translated "edifying."
+This word oikonomia describes the economy, or administrative activity, of the owner of a household, (or of the steward of that household).
+It also describes that which he administers and dispenses.
+It refers to the duties the steward carries out in his master's household.
 So how does that relate to the study of the Word of God?

 Why the changes in instructions?
-Simply stated; God, in His sovereignty, chose to dispense different features of truth at different times.
+Simply stated; like Jonah of old, Israel was not ready to be God's missionary nation to preach good news to the pagan nations (gentiles) of the world.
+(Israel will become ready to obey God in a future day).
+But for now, God, sovereignly, chose to shut up Israel, and to dispense certain specific features of truth that had been kept secret in times past.
 This is dispensational truth.
 If the disciples had attempted to "make disciples of ALL the nations" at the particular time when the Lord was telling them, "Go not into the way of the Gentiles," they would not have been "rightly dividing" the word of truth.
-The result would have been confusion as to God's program.
+The result would have been the confusion that exists today in many sectarian belief systems.